james-t-larson/measured-report-client/taskell.md

 - Put domains into configs
 - When visting a category without articles, show a fallback page
 - Update interfaces to reflect what comes from the api
+- Switch nav bar to use new typeface
+    > https://www.cdnfonts.com/lt-afficher-neue.font <- this typeface has more font-wights and options.
+Should be better for smaller screens and the logo
+- BUG: When visiting a specific article, refreshing the page removes the article from state.
+    * [ ] Add requeest to store
+    * [ ] If article is not defined request the specific article